 This helps intrusion alarm systems distinguish between routine movements and suspicious behaviors, reducing false alarms and enhancing overall security efficacy.
 By providing real-time validation of alerts, these analytics enable security teams to prioritize and respond to incidents more rapidly and efficiently, ensuring a swift resolution to potential threats.

 Intrusion alarm systems come in different forms, each suited to particular needs and preferences.
-Some of the most common types of intrusion alarm systems are:
+Some of the most common types and classifications of intrusion alarm systems are:

 A wired system is one in which all the components are physically connected to the control panel through wires and electronic cables.
 These systems are known for their reliability, as they don’t use batteries or wireless signals that can be subject to interference or disruption.
 However, wired intrusion system installation and maintenance can be labor-intensive due to the need for the wiring to be done.